juicebox-systems/juicebox-hsm-realm/entrust-hsm/README.md

 ## ncipherxc target

 The HSM runs a stripped down version of Linux.
 It has an allow list of syscalls that the seemachine can make.
-If it makes a syscall not on the whitelist the process is terminated.
+If it makes a syscall not on the allow list the process is terminated.
 The ncipherxc target exists to stop dependencies that think it's running on Linux and make a syscall thats not allowed.
 (The [getrandom](https://crates.io/crates/getrandom) crate is an example of how this can happen).